gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 **Expected shows large swings between hours:**
 The comfort band may be too wide, or `kWh Penalty` is too low.
 Try increasing the penalty to 0.5–0.7 for more stable planning.

-**Actual drops below sched_min:**
+**Actual drops below Schedule Min:**
 The solver underestimated heat loss or overestimated solar gain.
 Check that the Tau value is realistic for your house type.
-You can temporarily increase the `sched_min` offset to give more headroom.
+You can temporarily increase the Schedule Min offset to give more headroom.

 ---